kalinlau/GANZoo/README.md

 ---

-Collection of TF2 and Keras implementation of Generative Adversial Networks.
-This projects is largedly ignited by that of [Erik](https://github.com/eriklindernoren/Keras-GAN) with two purposes:
+Collection of TF2 and Keras implementation of Generative Adversarial Networks.
+This projects is largely ignited by that of [Erik](https://github.com/eriklindernoren/Keras-GAN) with two purposes:

 - Update new models.
 - Maintain OOP style as official tutorials: GPU-Util is higher in this way.